adobe/aio-cli/README.md

 USAGE
   $ aio console:select-integration [INTEGRATION_ID]

+OPTIONS
+  -p, --passphrase=passphrase  the passphrase for the private-key -w, --overwrite              overwrite the .wskprops file if it exists

 DESCRIPTION
   Run 'console:ls' to get a list of integrations to select from.
   The .wskprops file will be written to your home folder, and will overwrite the existing file.